APPLE INC. v SWATCH AG (SWATCH SA) (SWATCH LTD)

-The Assistant Commissioner agreed that the SWATCH mark had a significant reputation in New Zealand as at the relevant date, particularly in relation to watches and that this increased the likelihood of deception or confusion .
+The SWATCH mark had a significant reputation in New Zealand as at the relevant date, particularly in relation to watches and that this increased the likelihood of deception or confusion .
 However, Apple’s evidence established that its family of “I” prefix marks also had a strong reputation in New Zealand as at the relevant date, particularly in respect of consumer electronic goods.
-It was noted that the prefix “I” is the common feature that links many of Apple’s trade marks.
-In this context, the fact that the first letter of the SWATCH/ marks is “S” rather thank “I” took on greater weight in terms of differentiating the respective marks .
+The prefix “I” was the common feature that linked many of Apple’s trade marks.
+In this context, the fact that the first letter of the SWATCH/ marks was “S” rather than “I” took on greater weight in terms of differentiating the respective marks .

 Section 17(1)(b) – contrary to law and disentitled to protection

-The Assistant Commissioner found that, given use of IWATCH is not likely to deceive or confuse under s.17(1)(a), use of IWATCH would not reach the higher thresholds necessary to amount to passing off or a breach of the relevant sections of the Fair Trading Act .
-The ground under s.17(1)(b) was therefore rejected.
+Given that use of IWATCH was not likely to deceive or confuse under s.17(1)(a), use of IWATCH would not reach the higher thresholds necessary to amount to passing off or a breach of the relevant sections of the Fair Trading Act .
+The ground under s.17(1)(b) was therefore not established.

 Tyremax LP v Bridgestone Licensing Services, Inc NZIPOTM 13; Shenzen Motoma Power Co Ltd v Motorola Trade Mark Holdings LLC NZIPOTM 25 referred to.